Speculative Sampling

 You can see that there was no performance degradation and the decoding process is 2 times faster as compared to autoregressive decoding.

-Let's compare these empirical speedup numbers to the theoretical speedup numbers, which we can calculate using our time complexity equations:
+Let's compare these empirical speedup numbers to theoretical speedup numbers, which we can calculate using our time complexity equations:

 \[ \begin{align} \text{speedup} & = \frac{\text{time complexity of autoregressive}}{\text{time complexity of speculative}} \\ & = \frac{N\cdot t_{\text{target}}}{\frac{N}{r(K + 1)} \cdot (t_{\text{draft}}K + t_{\text{target}})} & \\ & = \frac{r(K + 1) \cdot t_{\text{target}}}{t_{\text{draft}}K + t_{\text{target}}} \end{align} \]

-Using the numbers provided in the paper:
+Using the values provided in the paper:

 For HumanEval we get a theoretical speedup of 2.65, while the paper reports an empirical speedup of 2.46.